Skip to main content

 Alcohol and breastfeeding chart

-There are also a number of breastfeeding charts online that will provide you with guidance as to when your breast milk should be free of any alcohol.
-The Bump has a handy chart you can print that gives basic guidance on how long it will take for your breast milk to be alcohol-free depending on how many drinks you’ve had and how much you weigh.
+There are also many breastfeeding charts online that will provide you with guidance as to when your breast milk should be free of any alcohol.
+The Bump has a handy chart you can print that gives basic guidance on how long it will take for your breast milk to be alcohol-free, depending on how many drinks you’ve had and how much you weigh.
 While these charts are not meant to take the place of medical expertise, they do provide a good guide for mothers.

 Kelli Catana